cunhar/hoobs-live-docs/docs/index.md

 - !rich — Top 10 by Hoob Loot
 - !rank — Top 10 by watch hours

-## 📚 Server Rules
-1. No spamming or flooding the chat.
-2. No advertising other sites or channels.
-3. No hate speech or disrespect.
-4. Keep content family-friendly.
-5. Be a positive part of our community.
-6. No cheating/hacks.

 ## 🔗 Helpful Links

 - [Statistics](https://stats.hoobs.live)